Top Catholic Cardinal charged with sexual assault offenses

 The 2013 Royal Commission, a government inquiry into sex abuse in Australia, found that 7% of priests in Australia were accused of abusing children, from 1950 until 2015.
 At least 1,880 alleged perpetrators were identified and 4,444 victims came forward.

+In the US, analysis of information on 110,000 priests who served the Church between 1950 and 2002 found that 4% of them had been accused of abuse.

-Before the probe, Pell was largely seen as indifferent to the scandal in Australia, according to Allen.
+Before the Australian Royal Commission, Pell was largely seen as indifferent to the scandal, according to Allen.

 "In Australia, George Pell would be seen as kind of the leading symbol of the sex abuse problem.
 And that's in part because he has said some things and done some things that victims and lawyers and advocacy groups have seen as insensitive and tone-deaf," Allen said.
 "His defenders would have a different line, but that certainly has been the charge."